I’ve heard that Bayesian priors are dangerous in A/B testing. Do you assume that a specific variant is the winner?

 The process varies slightly depending on the objective and method of measurement, but proceeds along these lines:

-- Gather raw hit data into the Google Analytics back end.
+- Gather raw event or hit data into the Google Analytics back end.

 - Aggregate experimental data, often into a modified format, depending on the objective.
 For example, we perform logarithmic transforms on some metrics as needed before aggregating.